CharleyDXFT/DX-FT8-Transceiver-Source-Code_V3/README.md

 ### Many Thanks to Paul, G8KIG for creating this capability

 ## Building
 ### Beware!!
-Due to the limited skills of the author the DX_FT8 V3.0 is NOT merged into the Mail Branch of this Repositry.
+Due to the limited skills of the author the DX_FT8 V3.0 is NOT merged into the Main Branch of this Repositry.
 Instead, use the DX_FT8_V3.0 Branch!

 ## Contibutors to the DX_FT8 V3.0 Project Include:
 ### - Barb, WB2CBA, who created the great board.